 In 2016 and 2017, 95% of Marie Reed teachers returned each year.
 Studies have shown that teacher retention is important for student achievement and also an indicator of teacher morale.

 Marie Reed’s guidance counselor, Ms. Jessica Silva won a 2018 Standing Ovation award for excellence from the DCPS Chancellor’s office!
-Ms. Silva has worked for DCPS for 16 years and Marie Reed for the last six.
-In addition to providing individual counseling and support to students and families, she is responsible for Kindness Week, Career Day, Anti-Bullying Awareness Month, Middle School Night, Panthers Care mentoring program, middle school preparation sessions with 5th graders, advisory awards ceremonies, and much more.
-She builds trusting relationships with students, families, and staff in addition to leadership around educating the whole child.
-We are so proud of her!
+Ms. Silva has worked for DCPS for 16 years and Marie Reed for six.
+In addition to providing individual counseling and support to students and families, she led Kindness Week, Career Day, Anti-Bullying Awareness Month, Middle School Night, Panthers Care mentoring program, middle school preparation sessions with 5th graders, advisory awards ceremonies, and much more.
+She built trusting relationships with students, families, and staff in addition to leadership around educating the whole child.